 Nordstern Technologies Listed by fulcrumsec Ransomware Group

 On May 1, 2026, Nordstern Technologies appeared on the leak site of the ransomware group Fulcrumsec.
 The listing indicates that internal files were exfiltrated during a ransomware attack on the company.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or financial records were stored in Nordstern’s systems could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or financial records were stored in Nordstern’s systems could be affected.

 Public reporting on the ransomware.live aggregator shows that Fulcrumsec added Nordstern Technologies to its shame page on May 1, 2026.
 The group claims to have stolen internal files and is using the leak site to pressure the victim.
 No specific volume of records or list of data types has been published in the initial listing, but ransomware incidents of this nature routinely involve employee records, customer information, contracts, and financial documents.
 The incident follows the typical pattern in which attackers first gain access, exfiltrate data, deploy ransomware, and then threaten to publish the stolen material if demands are not met.